nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 At this point, you have one VSC running the old version, one running the new.
 It is time for you to leave this procedure to execute an upgrade of your VRSs, NSGs, and so on.

-If this step fails, the recovery is much like that of the previous step: Manually update the tim file or a complete deploy of the old VSC followed by a retry.
+If the step fails, you can retry.
+If a retry fails, rollback is accomplished by manually copying (via scp) the .tim file, bof.cfg, and config.cfg that were backed up in step 11 to the VSC.
+Then reboot the VSC.

 *Upgrade VRS here!*